LANAP® Laser Treatment New York City

-One of the reasons New York City and Manhattan LANAP patients choose Dr. Kissel for their treatment is for his advanced skills in microscopic procedures.
+One of the reasons New York City LANAP patients choose Dr. Kissel for their treatment is for his advanced skills in microscopic procedures.
 This approach allows him to see and remove significantly more tartar.
 As a result, you are less likely to need follow-up surgery and more likely to control periodontal disease.

 Benefits of LANAP